vivek-rx/sgbrmh-alumni-connect/PROFILE_VIEWING_FIX.md

 - Instead of: `❌ ProfileView: User is not verified`

 ### Step 3: Test Profile Viewing
-1. Navigate to Alumni Directory
+1. Navigate to Year Book
 2. Click on any alumni card
 3. You should now see their full profile!